-On 4 July The Charity Commission has published new research into public trust and confidence in charities.
+On the 4th July, the Charity Commission had published new research into public trust and confidence in charities.

 The independent research was carried out by Ipsos MORI.
 The research shows that there has been an increase in the number of people who feel that charities play an ‘essential’ role in society (37% compared to 30% in 2010).
 Overall, 96% of people say charities’ role is essential, very important or fairly important.